shashank524/patent_analysis/README.md

 docker build -t compoundextractor .
 ```

-If you don't want to use Detectron2, comment the following lines in the Dockerfile [link it here].
+If you don't want to use Detectron2, comment the following lines in the [Dockerfile](./Dockerfile).
 It is okay if you don't do so, doing this will only reduce the size of the docker image.

 ```docker